Klemmbaustein/Klemmgine/README.md

   The required workloads are:

-  - Desktop developement with C++
+  - Desktop development with C++

-  - Desktop developement with C#
+  - Desktop development with C#

 - #### How to build